KRKE-Delayed/KRKE-cognitive-biases/README.md

 ![ODPs example](./documentation/img/ODPs-example.png)

-In the "Problem Space" we have all the available competency questions, we need to map our basic sentence to a competency questions that is about a person playing a character.
+In the "Problem Space" we have all the available competency questions, we need to map our basic sentence to a competency question that is about a person playing a character.
 If we find one in our "Problem Space" usually we have mapping betweeen the competency questions and the Ontology Design Patterns that are in the "Solution Space".
 We select for example an ODPs that is described with "represent objects and roles they play" and if it fits to our purpose we can take over this ontology template for our ontology and then represent this fact exactly with the according Ontology Design Pattern.

-We need a large repository where we can look for ODPs, the one we will use in our project is [Ontology Design Patterns](http://ontologydesignpatterns.org/)
+We need a large repository where we can look for ODPs, the one we will use in our project is [Ontology Design Patterns](http://ontologydesignpatterns.org/).

 ### **eXtreme Design principles and tasks**